alexfernandez/alexfernandez.github.io/2017/origins-language.md

 This great advance extends the range of possible words at least by an order of magnitude.
 Considering the simplest structure of two consonants, the number of words would be the square of the number of consonants.
-A pair of 12 consonants would thus yield 144 combinations.

 Some kind of vowel must link the two consonants together, to mark syllable boundaries and to distinguish a syllable from two single consonants.
 It can be a schwa or a non-grammatical vowel.
+We will use the symbol ∅ (empty set) to represent a vocalic separator.
+A syllable in a monosyllabic language can be either 𝛫∅𝛫 or 𝛫.
+A language with 12 consonants would thus yield 144 + 12 = 156 combinations.

 What brought forward this advance?
 Calling syllables an _invention_ may very well misleading: